marcoalopez/OUTCROPproject/website_source.md

 ### Collaborators

-**Andréa Tommasi** (PhD in Geology, 1995, Montpellier) is a CNRS reseracher in Earth Sciences at Geosciences Montpellier specialising in the processes controlling the deformation of the Earth's interior, from the crystal to the plate tectonic scale, and the relations between mantle flow and the anisotropy of its physical properties.
+**Andréa Tommasi** (PhD in Geology, 1995, Montpellier) is a CNRS senior researcher in Earth Sciences at Geosciences Montpellier specialising in the processes controlling the deformation of the Earth's interior, from the crystal to the plate tectonic scale, and the relations between mantle flow and the anisotropy of its physical properties.
+Within the OUTCROP project she contributes with her in-depth knowledge of mantle processes..

 **Personal website**: http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html

-> A list of people available soon !